LupianezLab/Website/index.md

 {% capture text %}

-Our research focuses on two key areas: the developmental principles of 3D chromatin organization and the mechanisms underlying vertebrate sex determination.
+Our projects focus on two key areas: the developmental principles of 3D chromatin organization and the mechanisms underlying vertebrate sex determination.
 {%
   include button.html
   link="projects"